vannguyengd/gooddata-ui/docs/chart_config.md

 ## Configure axes

-* To change axis visibility, set the `config.xaxis.visible` property.
+The properties listed in this section are specific to the **X** axis.
+To get the properties for the **Y** axis, replace `xaxis` with `yaxis` in a property's name.

+* To hide the axis, set `config.xaxis.visible` to `false`.
+If not set, it defaults to `true` (the axis is visible).
-* To hide axis labels, set the `config.xaxis.labelsEnabled` property to `false`.
+* To hide axis labels, set `config.xaxis.labelsEnabled` to `false`.
+If not set, it defaults to `true` (the axis labels are visible).

     **NOTE:** When `config.xaxis.visible` is set to `false`, axis labels are hidden automatically regardless of what `config.xaxis.labelsEnabled` is set to.
 * To rotate axis labels, set `config.xaxis.rotation` to a desired value.
-* To set the axis scale, set `config.xaxis.min` and `config.xaxis.max`.
+* To set the axis scale, set `config.xaxis.min` and `config.xaxis.max` to desired values.
-* To show measures on a secondary axis, set `config.secondary_xaxis.measures`.
-If `config.secondary_xaxis.measures` is not configured, all measures are displayed on the main axis by default.
+* To show measures on a secondary axis, set `config.secondary_xaxis.measures` to the measures that you want to display.
+If `config.secondary_xaxis.measures` is not set, all measures are displayed on the main axis by default.

-> For the properties of the Y axis, replace `xaxis` with `yaxis`.
+* To hide the axis name, set `config.xaxis.name.visible` to `false`.
+If not set, it defaults to `true` (the axis name is visible).
+* To set the axis name position, set `config.xaxis.name.position` to one of the possible values: `low`, `middle`, `high`.

+    **NOTE:** If the axis represents more than one attribute/measure, the `config.xaxis.name.visible` and `config.xaxis.name.position` properties are both ignored, and the axis name is hidden.

 ```javascript
 import { Visualization } from '@gooddata/react-components';